- Name: David Robert Grimes

 Advice for other scientists who want to get started or are just starting out?

 Never be afraid of making mistakes – but equally, don’t ever be slow to correct them.
 There’s no shame in being wrong, only in not correcting yourself when that becomes apparent.
 It is also better to do good science diligently than bad science quickly – good science takes time, and shouldn’t be rushed.
-There is unfortunately huge pressure on young scientists to become paper writing machines, but I would urge that for both their own mental health and to maintain the quality of published science, that younger researchers don’t allow that artificial pressure to unduly influence them.
+There is unfortunately huge pressure on young scientists to become paper writing machines, but I would urge that for both their own mental health and to maintain the quality of published science, younger researchers don’t allow that artificial pressure to unduly influence them.

 Thank you very much for your time, David.
 Where can we go to learn more?